Vehicle Self Storage Units

 Reviving the Car After Storage: When you are ready to remove your vehicle from the storage center, open all the windows to air out your car.
 Remove the cotton cloths placed in all the pipe openings.
 Remove the plastic bag from the exhaust pipe.
 Check all of your fluids.
 Reinstall the battery and make sure it is fully charged.
 You can then take your car

-Start storing your vehicle today at one of these locations:
+Find Storage for Cars today at one of these locations:

 New York